chingchenms/llvm/docs/Coroutines.rst

-In the entry block, we will call `coro.alloc`_ intrinsic that will return `null` when dynamic allocation is required, and an address of an alloca on the caller's frame if dynamic allocation can be elided.
+In the entry block, we will call `coro.alloc`_ intrinsic that will return `null` when dynamic allocation is required, and an address of an alloca on the caller's frame where coroutine frame can be stored if dynamic allocation is elided.

 .. code-block:: llvm